pkz074/sdv-project/README.md

 ```

 ### 5. Check Ditto Explorer UI
 Open `http://localhost:8080` in your browser, click the Explorer UI link, and select `org.vehicle:my-device`.
-You will see all 6 features updating in real time.
+You will see all features updating in real time including health state and fault flags.

 ### 6. Check Zenoh REST API
 While the bridge is running: